robot-ranger/cppagent/README.md

 - modify assets or samples before buffering,
 - implement custom logic not present in the MTConnect standard.

-The agent loads Ruby scripts from a directory:
+The agent loads Ruby scripts from the current directory:

 ```
 Ruby {